xiaohutai/bolt-isuseful/README.md

 ```

 Or copy the twig file to your theme, customize it and include that file.

+## Ideas and Thoughts

+- Track individual "Yes" and "No" clicks in the database.
+  - Could be nice for something like "80% of visitors found this page useful".
+- Allow BoltForms formnames other than `'feedback'`.
+  - Currently there's a hard-coded formname (in JavaScript).
+- Handle BoltForms errors.
+  - Currently there is no error handling once the AJAX request is made.

 <!--
 Inspired from GOV.UK, e.g. https://www.gov.uk/service-manual/measuring-success/measuring-user-satisfaction